Neurological - Case 2

 Negatives:

-- No history of head injury or stroke
+• No history of head trauma or other neurological conditions

 Positives: